robocupathomeedu/rc-home-edu-learn-matlab/README.md

 Modify this with your robot's IP address and topic names as needed.

 ## Folder and File Information
+Refer to the folder-specific README files for more detailed information on each folder.

 ### IntroROS
 Introduction to communicating with a ROS enabled robot.